sclamons/surface_crns/README.md

 Prerequisites
 =============
-The GUI simulator requires pygame.
+The GUI simulator requires pygame and numpy, both of which can be installed with [pip](https://pip.pypa.io/en/stable/).

 This simulator is only tested in Python 3.
 It will likely not run in Python 2.